-Most of the times, there are no skin problems whatsoever.
-However, in rare instances HIV medications can cause skin changes.
+Most of the time, there are no skin problems whatsoever.
+However, in rare instances, HIV medications can cause skin changes.
 Emtricitabine, which is in Truvada and many single-tablet regimens, can cause darkening of the skin, mainly on the palms and soles.
 This may happen in 2% of people and is not harmful.
 Others may cause a fleeting rash.

 Yes, although it is very rare.
 The chances of spreading HIV from woman-to-woman are very low (negligible).
 However, unprotected exposure to HIV-infected vaginal fluids or “period” blood during oral sex or during the sharing of sex toys can spread HIV.
 The rough use of sex toys, to the point of causing bleeding, is a known contributor to the spread of HIV from one woman to another one.

 Absolutely.
-You cannot spread HIV to a pet and a pet cannot give HIV to you or to anyone else.
-It is recommended that you avoid animal feces, animals less than 6 months old, and exotic pets, because these may transmit other infections that can cause severe illness.
+You cannot spread HIV to a pet, and a pet cannot give HIV to you or to anyone else.
+It is recommended that you avoid animal feces, animals less than six months old, and exotic pets, because these may transmit other infections that can cause severe illness.

 Things to be aware of are:

 If your CD4 count is very low (less than 100), you may be at risk of getting an infection called Toxoplasmosis from cat feces or changing cat litter.
 Always wear gloves and take careful precautions when changing the cat litter.

 If your pet looks sick or has bad diarrhea, take it to a vet.
 Animals can carry other infections, such as cryptosporidiosis or Mycobacterium avium complex, which can be harmful to you, especially when your CD4 count is low.